Quansight/Quansight-website/apps/labs/posts/scikit-lego-narwhals.md

 - scikit-lego 0.8.2 (before Narwhals): 1593 ms
 - scikit-lego 0.9.0 (with Narwhals): 1383 ms

-There is some variability here, and these timings do vary - but overall, we consistently find them to be in the same ballpark, and that the Narwhals overhead is barely (if at all) detectable.
+There is some variability here - sometimes the second one is marginally faster, sometimes marginally slower.
+Overall, we consistently find them to be in the same ballpark - because Narwhals is so simple and lightweight, its overhead is typically negligible.
+Thus, it truly enables library authors to support newer dataframe libraries with little to no impact on pandas users.

 ## Will the future of data science become "BYODF" (bring your own dataframe)?